detmir/koa-mock-proxy/docs/mocks.md

 If mock file has `js` extension, it must return middleware function `(ctx, next) => Promise`.

-If middleware in `index.js` calls `next`, the library will look for a more specific mock file.
+If middleware calls `next`, the library will look for a more specific mock file.

 Example of index.js file: